A Wonderful Werribee Weekend

 Just 30 minutes from Melbourne CBD, you can eat your way around the world in Werribee and surrounds, and then explore natural and historical wonders while you digest.

 If diversity is the spice of life, then there’s serious living – and eating – to be had in Werribee and surrounds.
-More than 40 per cent of The City of Wyndham’s residents were born overseas, and the area has the food to prove it.
+More than 40 per cent of the City of Wyndham’s residents were born overseas, and the area has the food to prove it.
 Beyond small restaurant owners showcasing their heritage on a plate, these western suburbs are home to hidden gems, nature walks and even a wine bar with a secret entrance.
 Here’s how to spend a weekend eating, drinking and exploring.

 DAY ONE